Claire Hackleton

 Additional information

-Subsequent sessions cost £75 for in person sessions and £70 for online.
-They can be either short term (typically 6 or 12 sessions) or long term, allowing for greater exploration and support for you.
+Subsequent sessions cost £75 for in person or online sessions.
+They can be either short term (typically 6 or 12 sessions) or longer term, allowing for greater exploration and support.

 Further information

-I work with individual adults (18+) from a quiet, private space in my home in Dulwich.
+I work with individual adults (18+) in West Dulwich/ West Norwood.
 I am conveniently located for those living in Herne Hill, Clapham, Tulse Hill, West Norwood and Brixton, or via a direct train link from London Victoria or London Bridge.

 I also work online via Zoom.